-High level executive coaching can provide great opportunity for personal and professional development.
+High-level executive coaching can provide a great opportunity for personal and professional development.
 Executive coaching can help the leader gain self-awareness, clarify goals, achieve their objectives and unlock their true potential.
 Executive coaches can provide a safe and confidential environment and become solid sounding boards for their clients, guiding them to identify and solve their problems by themselves.

-In a nutshell executive coaching can help leaders further develop their managerial skills that will result in improved work performance, for themselves and their company.
+In a nutshell executive coaching can help leaders further develop their managerial skills which will result in improved work performance, for themselves and their company.